sp-uulm/MiniLua/README.md

 ## Building MiniLua

+To build the project, you need to have 'nix' installed.

 Make sure you cloned the repository with submodules (e.g. `git clone --recurse-submodules git@github.com:sp-uulm/MiniLua.git`) or if you already cloned the repository you need to fetch the submodules (e.g. `git submodule update --init --recursive`).

 Now you can use it like any other CMake project: